Propagation phenomena in periodic patchy landscapes with interface conditions: Model presentation and statement of the main results

 In~\eqref{their model-1}, the equations for $v_{in}=v|_{I_{in}}$ are set in the open intervals $(nl-l_1,nl)$ and $(nl,nl+l_2)$, but it will eventually turn out that the constructed solutions are such that the functions $v_{in}$ can be extended in $(0,+\infty)\times[nl-l_1,nl]$ or $(0,+\infty)\times[nl,nl+l_2]$ as $C^{1;2}_{t;x}$ functions, so that equations~\eqref{their model-1} will be satisfied in the closed intervals $[nl-l_1,nl]$ and $[nl,nl+l_2]$.
 The matching conditions for the population density and flux at the interfaces are given by

 with parameter

 Here, $\alpha\in(0,1)$ denotes the probability that an individual at the interface chooses to move to the adjacent patch of type~1, and $1-\alpha$ the probability that it moves to the patch of type~2.
 Individuals cannot stay at the interfaces.
 These interface conditions were derived in~\cite{OC2003} and studied in more detail in~\cite{ML2013}.
 They reflect the movement behavior of individuals when they come to the edge of a patch.
 With these interface conditions, the population density is discontinuous across a patch interface in the presence of patch preference and/or when the diffusion rates in these two kinds of patches are different.
+We point out that, when $k=1$ the model~\eqref{their model-1}--\eqref{their model-2} is reduced to the one in \cite{SKT1986}.
 Throughout the paper, we assume that the reaction terms~$f_i$~($i=1,2$) have the properties:

 Without loss of generality, we will consider type-1 patches as more favorable than type-2 patches, that is, $f'_1(0)\ge f'_2(0)$.
 In some statements, we will also assume that type-1 patches are ``source" patches, i.e., patches where the intrinsic growth rate of the population is positive ($f_1'(0)>0$), while type-2 patches may be source patches ($f'_2(0)>0$), or ``sink'' patches ($f_2'(0)<0$), or such that $f'_2(0)=0$.
 In order to investigate the long-time behavior and spatial dynamics, we will further assume in some statements that the functions $f_i$ satisfy the strong Fisher-KPP assumption: